 Fully Insured and Registered Contour Surveying Services

 At C&A Surveyors, we have skilled and highly experienced Registered Surveyors that will carry out, calculate and sign-off on your Contour Survey.

 We are industry experts who understand the ins and outs of the surveying industry in relation to the Development Application process in and around Sydney.
 We will ensure that you are updated and know what to expect every step of the way.
 At C&A Surveyors, we pride ourselves on exceptional customer service with a one-to-one communication channel.

 So, if you are interested in inviting the very best surveyors to join you on your construction journey, contact us now for more information and a free quote.

-A Detail and Level Survey is required in order to commence design of a Torrens Title Subdivision.
+A Contour Survey is required in order to commence design of a Torrens Title Subdivision.

-The Detail and Level Survey, often referred to as a ‘contour’ or ‘topographic’ survey, maps out the physical structures on a property.
+The Contour Survey, often referred to as a ‘contour’ or ‘topographic’ survey, maps out the physical structures on a property.
 It includes all the natural physical features and man-made structures within and surrounding a property.

 An Architect and/or Town Planner will then need to be engaged to investigate Councils planning controls and design the subdivision for you in accordance with such things as minimum lot sizing, driveway requirements and your future plans for the property.
 A Preliminary stormwater design will also be required to be prepared by a qualified hydraulic engineer.

 More information about a contour survey